 Much of what is taught and rehearsed on a daily basis at camp is geared towards this final performance.
 Because of this, it's very important that your camper miss as little class/camp time as possible.
 If excessive tardiness and/or absences become too much, students will run the risk of not being able to participate in the Big Show due to their lack of knowledge or preparation of the performance's material.

 The Big Show will be at the end of the camp day on the final Friday of the session.
 Campers will not go home once they are dropped off in the morning until after this final performance.
 On this Friday, all campers stay late, and nobody is charged extra for it.

 A professional videographer will be on hand to record the show.
-On Show Day, in the lobby, there will be an option to purchase an order for a Performance DVD, or to have a digital copy emailed to you.
+In the lobby on Show Day, there will be an option to purchase an order for a digital copy of the recording to be emailed to you.
 DVDs will be made available for pick-up once they are completed.
-Please allow up to two weeks for the DVDs and digital copies to be completed.
+Please allow up to two weeks for the recording to be emailed to you.